himgupta1996/Book-Store/README.md

 5. Now, on your local machine, run the `runme.py` file which will ssh on the remote machine and start the flask servers.
 It will then trigger frontend APIs to test the functionalities.
 USAGE: `python runme.py -pem <pem file used to ssh to all the machines> -n <number of iterations>`.
 The argument -pem is compulsory in the case the servers are running in remote environment/machines.
 6. You can observe the results of this run in different log files. `client.log` will contain the logs of `runme.py` script.
 For server specific logs, you can refer to the logs inside the specific server folders in remote machines.
 The location for the same will be: `/home/ec2-user/src/<servername>/<servername>.log`

-# Remote setup
+# Remote Linux setup Commands

 sudo yum install python3
 curl -O https://bootstrap.pypa.io/get-pip.py
 python3 get-pip.py --user
 pip install flask
 pip install gunicorn
-gunicorn -b 0.0.0.0:8010 frontend:app
 pip install requests

+Command to run the servers:
+cd src/<server_name> && gunicorn -b 0.0.0.0:8010 <server_name>:app